Vidvox/VVOSCQueryProtocol/README.md

 **Dependencies:**

 VVOSCQueryProtocol uses [websocketpp](https://github.com/zaphoyd/websocketpp) and [rapidjson](https://github.com/Tencent/rapidjson), and websocketpp uses [asio](https://think-async.com/).
 All three reposistories are included as submodules, and if you check everything out the xcode project file should "just work".
+VVOSCQueryProtocol also embeds the [oscqueryhtml project](https://github.com/Vidvox/oscqueryhtml), which provides the built-in interactive UI items.

 **How to use VVOSCQueryProtocol in your project:**